Local and Universal: Frontline review of Pickles From Home

-The message of this book: familiarity with one's natal cultural environment is the key to a good understanding of the world.
+The message of this book: familiarity with one's natal cultural environment is the key to a good understanding go the world

 Sugata believes that one must master one's mother tongue and appreciate its subtleties, alongside English, which, by its reach, is a window to the world of knowledge.
 The acquisition of knowledge and the negotiation of realities, imagined and temporal, can happen best in the initial stages in a natal cultural environment.
 The possibility of understanding the scientific world of the West increases if there is an organic identification with and knowledge of one's indigenous knowledge base.
 The author observes: “I have referred to the native and the wider world.
 They automatically imply the local and the universal.
 Again, these are not mutually exclusive domains.
 The local also contains an enlightened universal in it and to constantly point out that out is one of the intentions of this book.
 The local not only looks intently at its own details, but also looks up at the broad sweep and expanse of the sky.
 Therefore, we need to consider the conceptual prospects of two universals.
 One vision of the universal is obtained by curating commonalities; another grows organically from the particular.''